Sonoran Hot Dog

 Quick Bite

-A Sonoran hot dog is a bacon-wrapped hot dog grilled and served on a soft, steamed bolillo-style bun, topped with a variety of ingredients like pinto beans, tomatoes, onions, and salsa.
+A Sonoran hot dog is a bacon-wrapped hot dog grilled and served on a soft, steamed bolillo-style bun, topped with ingredients like pinto beans, tomatoes, onions, and salsa.

 History